vivardhan/podcast-gpt/README.md

 #### 2.1.5 Obtain Credentials

+Note: Contact Vivardhan Kanoria (vivardhan@gmail.com) to obtain credentials/access for the GCS project and all API keys below.
+If you'd like to fork this repo and use your own paid accounts on these services, you may do so.

 ##### 2.1.5.1 GCP Credentials
 1. Go to [Google Cloud Console](console.cloud.google.com) and make sure the 'podcast-gpt' project is selected in the drop down at the top.
 2. Click on the menu button in the top left corner (3 horizontal lines)